dman7351/mogwai/README.md

 # MOGWAI: Stress Test Toolkit
-This project provides a lightweight, secure, and scalable stress testing toolkit designed for continuous integration and development (CI/CD) pipelines in cloud environments.
+tst This project provides a lightweight, secure, and scalable stress testing toolkit designed for continuous integration and development (CI/CD) pipelines in cloud environments.
 It can be used to push services and systems to their limits, ensuring maximum uptime and resilience under load.

 The project is built using Rust and is designed to run in Kubernetes/Docker environments.